kytster/WindowFactory/README.md

 # Window Factory

 Window Factory is the javascript object for creating and managing windows on a web page within the browser window.
 Each window created by the object looks and behaves like conventional window in the OS, and can be dragged, resized, minimised, maximised, and even closed.
 Each window has a frame (absolute positioned DIV element) with a title bar and control buttons.
-Content is represented by iFRAME element, embedded into this DIV.
+Content is represented by IFRAME element, embedded into this DIV.

 The solution is rather raw, and should be refactored (someday, maybe), but it works pretty fine, so, following the good practice: if it works - do not touch.